 Another problem with unjustified disbelief is that it fails to alter incentives in a useful way.
 Feedback loops are only virtuous if the feedback is epistemically reliable.
 (A point relevant to experts as well.)

 And what exactly are the benefits from knowing about the replication crisis?
 So you think implicit bias is fake, what are you going to do with that information?
 Bring it up at your company's next diversity seminar?
 For the vast majority of people, beyond the intrinsic value of believing true things there is not much practical value in knowing about weaknesses in science.

 When they work properly, institutional credentials serve an extremely useful purpose: most laymen have no ability to evaluate the credibility of experts (and this is only getting worse due to increasing specialization).
-Instead, they offload this evaluation to a trusted institutional mechanism and then reap the rewards as experts invent stuff and uncover the secret mechanisms of nature.
+Instead, they offload this evaluation to a trusted institutional mechanism and then reap the rewards as experts uncover the secret mechanisms of nature and design better microwave ovens.
 There is an army of charlatans and mountebanks ready to pounce on anyone straying from the institutionally-approved orthodoxy—just look at penny stock promoters or "alternative" medicine.